NebulaModTeam/nebula/README.md

 ## What is the current status?

 Major refactors will happen while the project grows.
 Join the [Discord Server](https://discord.gg/UHeB2QvgDa) if you want to see to latest state of our development.
+Check [Wiki](https://github.com/NebulaModTeam/nebula/wiki/About-Nebula) for overview of features.

 The prerelease version does support DSP `0.10.x`, but dark fog enemies and buildings are not supported as of this date (09.
 January 2024).
 This is what we will focus on now.